-How marketers need to prepare for the future for consumer privacy protection
+How marketers can prepare for the future of consumer privacy

 If you’re an organization and you want to prepare for this post third-party cookie world you’ve got to get started with managing your own data in a privacy-safe way and do consent management actively around your own data.